12 FAM 590

 12 FAM 595.3 Referral for Actions Related to Cyber Security Violations (Department Employees)

 a.
-After affirmative adjudication by DS/IS/APD that a cybersecurity violation has occurred and culpability is assigned, DS/IS/APD will refer the investigation report to DS/SI/PSS and HR/ER for appropriate action.
+After affirmative adjudication by DS/IS/APD that a cybersecurity violation has occurred and culpability is assigned, DS/IS/APD will refer the investigation report to DS/SI/PSS and GTM/ER for appropriate action.
 The report must include a summary of mitigating or aggravating factors, and a list of other valid cyber and information security incidents under 12 FAM 550.

 c.
 The system manager will suspend the employee’s AIS access until the ISSO retains and retests the employee on proper AIS procedure.

 12 FAM 595.4 Referral for Actions Related to Cyber Security Incidents (Other Agencies’ Employees)